The Science of "Whiskey Dick" & How to Avoid It

 • By causing you to become dehydrated, alcohol may trigger the release of a hormone called angiotensin.
 This hormone is responsible for increasing your blood pressure and helping your body to retain water and sodium.
 Angiotensin causes vasoconstriction, or a narrowing of your blood vessels.
 This further reduces the flow of blood to your penis, so you may find it even more challenging to stay hard during sex.

-The more alcohol you drink in a short period of time, the stronger these effects become, which is why binge drinking is worse for more than just your long-term health, and why you’re much more likely to deal with whiskey dick after a long, wild night of shots than after a drink or two at dinnertime.
+The more alcohol you drink in a short period of time, the stronger these effects become, which is why binge drinking is worse for more than just your long-term health, and why you’re much more likely to deal with alcohol-induced ED after a long, wild night of shots than after a drink or two at dinnertime.

 What Type of Alcohol is Most Likely to Cause Whiskey Dick?

-While you may bemoan the havoc tequila wrecks on your game, there’s no scientific proof that any one type of alcoholic drink is more likely to cause sexual performance issues than others.
+While a friend may bemoan the effects of tequila over beer on their recent date night, there’s no scientific proof that any one type of alcoholic drink is more likely to cause sexual performance issues than others.

 ED treatments, delivered